-While they have not been filled to 100% in recent years, these three residence halls continue to be a significant asset to attracting students to Southwestern Michigan College.
+Reaching full capacity in Fall 2022 for the first time in a few years, these three residence halls continue to be a significant asset to attracting students to Southwestern Michigan College.
 This is what has now led to our most recent strategic initiative.

-Starting in Fall 2021, we have brought athletics back to Southwestern Michigan College starting with men's and women's cross country teams.
+Starting in Fall 2021, we brought athletics back to Southwestern Michigan College starting with men's and women's cross country teams.
 SMC won numerous NJCAA national championships prior to the cessation of sports on campus back in the 1990's and we are excited about bringing these athletic opportunities back again for our students.
-The Board of Trustees has also approved the return of four additional sports, including women's and men's basketball, men's wrestling, and women's volleyball.
-We are currently finalizing offers to full-time coaches for these sports who will begin planning and recruiting this year so we have teams ready to compete in Fall 2022.
+The Board of Trustees also approved the return of four additional sports, including women's and men's basketball, men's wrestling, and women's volleyball.
+During FY '22 we finalized offers to full-time coaches for most of these sports who began planning and recruiting and we have teams competing now in Fall 2022.
 We believe the reintroduction of these sports to campus will attract enrollment both of the athletic team participants and other students.
-The athletes will be required to live in our residence halls, thus ensuring they will be filled to capacity on an annual basis.
+The athletes are required to live in our residence halls, thus ensuring the space will be filled to capacity on an annual basis.
 The return of athletics to campus will only enhance the full college experience for all of our students.
 The addition of sports to SMC will create interest in planned pep band and dance team participation for other students.
 To meet one of our core values of high quality in all that the College does, SMC determined a need to enhance and expand the current Student Activities Center gymnasium in order to better accommodate these returning team sports.
-The project is expected to cost approximately \$3 Million, with the majority coming from the College's existing Building and Site Fund.
+The project cost approximately \$3.5 Million, with funding coming from corporate partner donors and from the College's existing Building and Site Fund.
 Administration has already been successful in raising some funds for naming rights and private donations to this project.
-Construction began in early October 2021 and will be completed by July 2022.
+Construction began in early October 2021 and was completed in August 2022 in time for the new teams to begin practice.
+So far the response from the community and the students has been all we had hoped for - enrollment is up, our residence halls are full, and attendance at events is very good.